YannisPap/site/_posts/2017-02-10-Exploring-Uber-Demand.md

 -   LocationID to Borough mapping. (by [FiveThirtyEight](https://github.com/fivethirtyeight/uber-tlc-foil-response/blob/master/uber-trip-data/taxi-zone-lookup.csv))
 -   NYC public holidays.

-The wrangling is described in detail in [Wrangling UBER NYC data]()

 The main dataset contained over 10 million observations of 4 variables which aggregated per hour and borough, and then joined with the rest of the datasets producing 29,101 observations across 13 variables.
 These are:

 -   pickup\_dt: Time period of the observations.